tgray6/GameReviewAPI/README.md

 allow the site to "load unsafe scripts".

 BUG: Some games come back with NULL in the deck(description under the title).
 Need to make it where null is replaced with something.
 Search for "big one" for an example.
+BUG2: Games with long deck descriptions fall outside of the flexbox.